 30% Tax Ruling

-The 30% tax ruling is a tax incentive for employees with specific skills who are recruited from abroad to the Netherlands.
-These employees are considered “extraterritorial”, and under this ruling, their employer may provide 30% of their wages as an allowance, including compensation for additional extraterritorial costs of the employee’s temporary stay in the Netherlands.
-This allowance is tax-free and, since 1 January 2019, has a maximum term of five years.
-There is a transition period for those who originally were granted the 30% ruling with a term of 8 years.
+The 30% tax ruling is a tax incentive for employees with specific skills who are recruited from abroad to work in the Netherlands.
+These employees are considered to be expatriate employees, and under this ruling, their employer may provide up to 30% of their wages as an allowance, including compensation for additional extraterritorial costs of the employee’s temporary stay in the Netherlands.
+This allowance is tax-free and has a maximum term of five years.

 Examples of extraterritorial costs are: